saucelabs/visual-examples/espresso/README.md

 ## Run the demo with Local Emulator

-- Open the app with Android Studio
+- Open the project with Android Studio

 - Configure with your Sauce credentials from https://app.saucelabs.com/user-settings and add the following lines to `local.properties` file